Sagging breasts I fear, from not wearing brassiere

 - Enlarged breasts during pregnancy, which causes the skin to stretch and remain

-Ultimately, to wear, or not to wear, a bra is up to you.
-If prevention of future fall-out is your only reason for wearing a brassiere, then let 'em loose.
+Ultimately, to wear or not to wear a bra is up to you.
+If prevention of future fall-out is your biggest concern for wearing a brassiere, you might consider taking a load off and let 'em loose.

 Originally published Jun 23, 2000

 Can’t find information on the site about your health concern or issue?